miradel51/preprocess/README.md

 # Usage
 python convert_low.py input_file output_file

-for instance, there is an english corpus called "training.en" need to be converted into lowercase via this script, input following command:
+For instance, there is an english corpus called "training.en" need to be converted into lowercase via this script, input following command:

 python convert_low.py ./training.en ./training.low.en